 Consumer Reports reviewed the NoNo 8800 in their December 2013 issue.
 None of their six testers said their legs felt hair-free or stubble-free during a six-week trial, and none “said they’d want to buy the device.”

-We did not find NoNo Pro to be effective and we do not recommend this product over other hair removal options.
+We did not find NoNo Pro to be as effective as the advertising would lead us to believe.
+We did not find it to be superior to other hair removal systems on the market.
 There are far too many user complaints to be ignored, and our tests confirmed that the product does not work for everyone.

 Your NoNo Pro Reviews

 Have you tried NoNo or NoNo Pro?
-Let us hear from you in the comments below.
+Give us your review in the comments below.